dcazrael/nutrifoods/README.md

 Add the keys you need and leave the ones out you don't

 For local development, you need to proxy the requests for Axios.
-The proxy is set to http://localhost:8000 when you clone the repo.
+The proxy is set to http://localhost:8000 (your django backend) when you clone the repo.

 ## Usage